|

 her cousin, Henri Lejambre, in 1865.
 The firm catered to well-to-do residents of the city, producing furniture in the Rococo and Renaissance Revival

 styles and later in English reform styles.
+The company remained in business until 1907.

 |